ubugeeei/chibivue/.github/contributing.md

 ### Creating a Pull Request

-Once you have finished making changes locally and pushed the changes, please create a Pull Request to the main branch of https://github.com/Ubugeeei/chibivue.
+Once you have finished making changes locally and pushed the changes, please create a Pull Request to the main branch of https://github.com/chibivue-land/chibivue.
 Please make the title and description of the Pull Request as clear as possible.
-Please always notify @Ubugeeei when the work is completed to keep track of whether the work is in progress or completed.
+Please always notify @ubugeeei when the work is completed to keep track of whether the work is in progress or completed.
-You can mention @Ubugeeei in the PR comment.
+You can mention @ubugeeei in the PR comment.
 The same applies when the changes are completed after the review.
 Also, please make sure to check that the CI has succeeded before reporting completion.

-Basically, all PRs are managed by @Ubugeeei, so please contact @Ubugeeei for any inquiries.
+Basically, all PRs are managed by @ubugeeei, so please contact @ubugeeei for any inquiries.

 ## Guide about the contents of contribution